Blannay History, Family Crest & Coats of Arms

-The origins of the ancient name Blannay belong to that rich Celtic tradition that comes from Wales
+The origins of the ancient name Blannay belong to that rich Celtic tradition that comes from Wales.
+This surname was derived from the Welsh personal name Blethyn.

 Early Origins of the Blannay family